wilkox/minspec/README.markdown

 #Validation
 Included in this repository is a script written to validate minspec by simulating a metagenomics experiment.
 Full details are included in the script (validation/scripts/validate\_minspec.pl).

-#License
+#License and citation
 `minspec` is released into the public domain.
-To the extent possible uner law, all copyright and related or neighboring rights are waived and permission is explicitly and irrevocably granted to copy, modify, adapt, sell and distribute it in any way you choose.
+To the extent possible under law, all copyright and related or neighboring rights are waived and permission is explicitly and irrevocably granted to copy, modify, adapt, sell and distribute it in any way you choose.

-However, citation would be appreciated.
+Citation is not necessary but would be appreciated.
 A manuscript is in preparation, so for now please refer to the project repository at [GitHub](https://github.com/wilkox/minspec/).
 Patches and contributions are encouraged.

 #Author
 `minspec` was written by David Wilkins: david@wilkox.org, david.wilkins@unsw.edu.au